On the uniqueness of minimizers for a class of variational problems with Polyconvex integrand: Introduction

 Here, $\Set$ is a finite-dimensional subspace of $ W_0^{1,q}(\Omega,\mathbb{R} ^{d\times d})$, $q$ is the conjugate of $p$, $\mathscr U_\Set$ is the set of all $ u:\Omega\to \bar\Lambda $ measurable such that there exists a $c=c(u,\Omega,\Lambda) >0$ satisfying :

-We point out that the pseudo-projected gradient operator depends also on $f$, though the dependance is not exhibited in its notation.
+We point out that the pseudo-projected gradient operator depends also on $f$, though the dependence is not exhibited in its notation.
 As a first step to approaching \eqref{eq:pro1}, they have considered the following perturbed problem:

-The choice of problem \eqref{eq:pro2} is justified by the construction of a family of finite dimensional subspaces $\left\lbrace \Set^{\tau}\right\rbrace_{\tau >0} $ dense in $W_0^{1,q}(\Omega,\mathbb{R} ^{d\times d}) $ such that for $u\in \w 1 p{\Omega,\R^d}$, one has
+The choice of problem \eqref{eq:pro2} is justified by the construction of a family of finite dimensional subspaces $\left\lbrace \Set _n \right\rbrace_ {n} $ dense in $W_0^{1,q}(\Omega,\mathbb{R} ^{d\times d}) $ such that for $u\in \w 1 p{\Omega,\R^d}$, one has

 We note that a $L^p(\Omega,\; \mathbb{R}^{d})-$bounded subset of $\mathscr{U}_\Set$ whose image by the operator $\nabla_\Set$ is bounded in $L^p(\Omega,\; \mathbb{R}^{d\times d})$ is not in general strongly pre-compact with respect to the $L^p(\Omega,\; \mathbb{R}^{d})$ topology.
 As a result, compactness of level subsets of the functional in (\ref{eq:pro2}) can not be guaranteed.
 Nevertheless, the authors of \cite {awi-gan} have successfully shown existence and, more importantly, uniqueness in \eqref{eq:pro2} under the assumption that $F$ is non-degenerate (see definition below).
-This condition of non-{ }degeneracy for uniqueness is crucial in a similar problem, the so called Brenier polar factorization, and more generally, in optimal transport problems.
+This condition of non-{ }degeneracy for uniqueness is crucial in a similar problem, the so-called Brenier polar factorization, and more generally, in optimal transport problems.
 Confer \cite{ambrosio2005gradient}, \cite{Brenier1991}, \cite{gan-ma}, \cite{Gangbo1994}, \cite{gangbomccann} and \cite{villani2003topics}.